4 Best Practices For Designing An Android App

-Also ensure you choose the right Android framework which can have an impact on the UI/UX capabilities it would offer for customization.
+Before we dive deeper into the Android app design fundamentals, ensure you choose the right Android framework, since it can have an impact on the UI/UX capabilities it would offer for customization.

-Following the material design principles outlined by Google and incorporating the same in UI design of your Android app is the key to kickstarting the design process when developing an Android app that would be successful on the Google Play store.
+Following the material design principles outlined by Google and incorporating the same in UI design of your Android app is the key to kickstarting the design process when developing an Android app.

 How is designing for Android different than iOS?